 Amos uses this question to remind people of what people do when a lion roars.
-This can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "The lion has roared; so we know that everyone will be afraid." or "The lion has roared; so of course everyone will be afraid."
 (See: Rhetorical Question)